AntonioVispi/Recursive_Segmentation/README.md

 ## Test Script

 In order to work, the ```Test_Script.ipynb``` needs the path to the dataset, with its manual predictions, the path to the model with which inference will be made, and the output path of the automatic predictions.
-The rest of the simple usage instructions are found within ```Train_Script.ipynb```.
+The rest of the simple usage instructions are found within ```Test_Script.ipynb```.

+## Inference Script

+The ```Inference_Script.ipynb```, unlike the ```Test_Script.ipynb```, does not need the manual predictions.
+So it only needs the model path, the data on which you want to do inference, and the output path of the predictions.
+The rest of the simple settings are explained in the ```Inference_Script.ipynb```.